H-2B Program

 Taxes

-As an H-2B employee, you are required to pay all federal, state and local taxes.
-These taxes will be deducted from your paycheck each pay period.
+H-2B employees are required to pay all federal, state, and local taxes.
+Required taxes will be payroll deducted each pay period.

 Fees and Payments